 But more like:

-Discover your softest, most youthful-looking complexion yet as you transform your skin with the potent powers of pentapeptides…
+Reveal your most youthful-looking complexion yet, as you transform skin with the potent powers of pentapeptides.

 It works for everything, and it can often make the difference between an ‘ok’ angle and a clever angle.